Ctrl-Salvatore/Ctrl-Salvatore/README.md

 # 💫 About Me:
-Curious and always ready to learn!<br>I studied Psychology for Organisation and during my work experiences I discovered a <br>passion for research and data analysis. <br><br>From the meeting of these two worlds comes the desire to give <br>humanity back to data and to capture the stories they can tell us
+Curious and always ready to learn!
+I studied Psychology for Organisation and during my work experiences I discovered a passion for research and data analysis.
+From the meeting of these two worlds comes the desire to give humanity back to data and to capture the stories they can tell us

 ## 🌐 Socials: